 “If it goes through, and it affects as many people as they’re anticipating it could affect, that’s definitely going to make an impact on pantries throughout the nation,” said Clare.

-The U.S. Department of Agriculture’s (USDA) proposed rule change would stop states like Wisconsin from allowing people enrolled in other government assistance programs to automatically qualify for food benefits.
+would stop states like Wisconsin from allowing people enrolled in other government assistance programs to automatically qualify for food benefits.
 It would instead require reviews of income and assets to determine qualification.
 The USDA estimates the rule change would save $9.5 billion over five years.

 The state Department of Health Services says the change would cause almost 40,000 Wisconsinites to lose their food benefits, many of them children and seniors.

 If that happens, Salvation Army Social Service Director Patrick Leigl believes all area pantries would do what they could to help.

 “We do have the ability to assist families that may not, or may not meet the requirements for state funded programs,” said Leigl.
 “So we are able to flex our requirements, and many other pantries in the area do as well.”

 Clare says the rule change would also affect the number of kids who qualify for free and reduced lunch programs.